valtimo-platform/valtimo-documentation/getting-started/running-the-libraries.md

 - Install all packages with npm install --legacy-peer-deps
 - Then build all libraries with npm run libs-build-all
 - And at last start the development server with npm start
-- Remember that you need to run the back-end libraries as well to use Valtimo
+- Remember that it is required to run the back-end libraries as well to use Valtimo